gooblicraft/ITCS102-GR1-PROJECT/README.md

 - Conclusion, functions for the entry and buttons for log in are not done yet

 // Tested by Ed 11:31am, comment "Wala na indibidwal na HAHAHAA chawot"

+# 05/06/2025
+- The layout and color have been changed as requested by the professor.
+- Added additional sections for Disability, Civil Status, Religion, and Contact Number.
+- The layout for creating an account is complete.
+- Conclusion,these changes aim to improve accessibility and overall user experience.
+-

+// Tested by Althea 2:04, comment "yung iba po sanang documentation dyan"